 This is not their prestige cuvée, called Grande Sendrée, but their vintage champagne.
 Generous and complex like President Michel Drappier, with the je ne sais quoi of the Aube.

 10. Henri Giraud Code Noir (non-vintage)

-I include two additional prestige cuvées that I very much enjoy and that are two very different interpretations of the concept of top champagne, and both enjoy spectacular success.
+We include two additional prestige cuvées that are two very different interpretations of the concept of top champagne, and both enjoy spectacular success.

 11. Louis Roederer Cristal 2008

 For many, the best champagne in the market.
 It has intensity, elegance, precision, and plenty of taste.

 12. Armand de Brignac Brut Gold (non-vintage)